Note N1206 Index

 Note N1217 Index

 I have her death date from the record of the probate of her will by her niece Ann Fey of Execter.
 Ann was born in Heavitree, Devonshire.
 So Jane was possibly a Fey or Sanders which appears to be Ann's maiden name.
+The burial data from the parish records has her 85 years old, which would make born in 1795 or 1796.

 Note N1218 Index